Developing SSE Type MCP Services

 - `getOrders`: Get all order information

-- `purchase`: Purchase products
+- `purchase`: Purchase product

 ## MCP SSE Server